- Children and Families

 Who are we and what do we do?

-Anyone in KS2 can apply for a position in a committee.
-Each member is voted for by their peers across the school after a short presentation explaining why they should be elected.
+There is a pupil parliament representative from each KS2 class.
+Each member is voted for by their peers after a short presentation explaining why they should be elected.

-Committee members chair regular meetings with their selected year groups to discuss topics, issues and initiatives that affect them and their learning environment as well as charity events.
+The pupil parliament chair regular meetings to discuss topics, issues and initiatives that affect them and their learning environment as well as school priorities and competitions.
 The committee members work together on projects with different members of staff to get the best out of every project.
-Since 2017, they have fund raised for numerous local charities, led a 'Food Smart' campaign and visited the Houses of Parliament.